szczurek-lab/CONET/README.md

 | **counts_penalty_s2**       | Start with initial value and try increasing/decreasing if quality measures are not satisfactory.                                                | 100000.0      |
 | **seed**                    | Try using different seed to make sure you do not stuck in local optima.                                                                         | 12312         |

-We recommend that all other parametr values are left at default.
+We recommend that all other parameters values are left at default.

 ## Output of CONET